Veneration of Saint Peregrine – Patron Saint of Cancer Patients

 Dear people of God –

 You are invited to attend and celebrate with us as we venerate a first-class relic of St. Peregrine Laziosi, patron saint of cancer.
-This will occur on the last Sunday of each month at our 4pm mass.
+This will occur on the 4th Saturday of each month at our 4pm Vigil mass.
 We will expose the Blessed Sacrament, offer the sacrament of the Anointing of the Sick, provide an opportunity for each person to receive a blessing with the relic and conclude with Benediction.

 Rev. William P. Saucier